 Sexual Health Service 13 43 25 84

 The website provides a list of sexual health clinics, community health services, and Queensland Health clinical contacts.

 The website offers tips on challenges such as buying a first car, moving out of home, first job or dealing with a first big bill.

 Tools for practitioners

 Tools associated with the Strengthening families Protecting children Framework for practice aim to increase our engagement, assessment, planning and process skills.
 These tools include:

 - Solution-focused inquiry (SFI), which is a questioning approach and/or interviewing practice based on a simple idea with profound ramifications—that the areas people pay attention to grow.
 SFI provides strategies for workers to efficiently and effectively facilitate a change process by using questions to develop a vision for change.
 (SFI assumes the family is competent to change should they decide to do so.)

-- Three Houses Tool—a process for involving young people and their families in assessment and planning
+- The Three Houses Tool—a process for involving young people and their families in assessment and planning

 - The Safety House Tool—a process for engaging young people in safety planning

-- The Future House Tool—a process for assisting parents and caregivers to identify their vision and goals for the young person’s future safety, belonging and wellbeing.
+- The Future House—a process for assisting parents and carers to identify their vision and goals for the young person’s future safety, belonging and wellbeing.
 This tool can also be useful when working with young people transitioning to adulthood

 - The Family Roadmap—a process for eliciting the views of young people for detailed planning